-With the IPv6/IPv4 dual stack and other management functions with user-friendly interfaces, the GS-5220 series is the best choice for IP surveillance, VoIP and wireless service providers to deploy the IPv6 network.
-More importantly, they help SMBs upgrade their network infrastructures to the IPv6 era without any monetary investment.
+By supporting IPv6/IPv4 dual stack and plenty of management functions with easy and friendly user interfaces, the GS-5220 LCD series with LCD Touch Screen is the best choice for IP surveillance, VoIP and wireless service providers to deploy the IPv6 network.
+They also help the SMBs to step in the IPv6 era with the lowest investment and without having to replace the network facilities while the ISPs construct the IPv6 FTTx edge network.

-IPv4/IPv6 VLAN Routing for Secure and Flexible Management
+IPv4 and IPv6 VLAN Routing for Secure and Flexible Management

-To help customers stay on top of their businesses, the GS-5220 switch series not only provides ultra high transmission performance and excellent Layer 2 technologies, but also offers IPv4/IPv6 VLAN routing feature which allows to cross over different VLANs and different IP addresses for the purpose of having a highly-secure, flexible management and simpler networking application.
+To help customers stay on top of their businesses, the GS-5220 LCD series not only provides ultra high transmission performance and excellent Layer 2 technologies, but also offers IPv4/IPv6 VLAN routing feature which allows to cross over different VLANs and different IP addresses for the purpose of having a highly-secure, flexible management and simpler networking application.